 November Annual Events In Austin

 Sponsored by the Austin Independent School District, the Annual Austin Powwow and American Indian Heritage Festival is the the nation's largest annual school event and largest American Indian annual gathering in Texas.
 Hundreds of Native American Indian dancers, singers and drummers gather each year in Austin on the first Saturday in November to celebrate American Indian culture.
 Dancers of all ages in full American Indian regalia compete for prize money and vendors sell traditional American Indian cuisine, including buffalo stew and roasted corn, and wares such as jewelry and pottery.
-The annual Austin Powwow and American Indian Heritage Festival always takes place on the first Saturday in November and admission is free.
-The date for the 2012 Austin Powwow and American Indian Heritage Festival is Saturday, November 3, 2012.
+The annual Austin Powwow and American Indian Heritage Festival always takes place on the first Saturday in November.
+The date for the 2014 Austin Powwow and American Indian Heritage Festival is Saturday, November 1, 2014.

 The East Austin Studio Tour is a self guided tour of working art studios located east of I-35, west of 183, south of 51st Street and north of Town Lake.
 Begun in 2003 as a one day event with only twenty-eight studios, the East Austin Studio Tour is now a two weekend event with over 100 artists and studios participating.
 The East Austin Studio Tour usually takes place in November.
 Look for the red numbered signs that mark all the studios.
 Maps are available from the studios and are also distributed around town in the weeks before the tour.
 Funded in part by the City of Austin through the Cultural Arts Division, by a grant from the Texas Commission on the Arts and an award from the National Endowment for the Arts, the East Austin Studio Tour is a unique opportunity to see the working spaces of artists and visit with the artists themselves.
-The dates for the 2012 East Austin Studio Tour are Saturday November 10 and Sunday November 11 followed by Saturday November 17 and Sunday November 18, 2012.
+Admission to the East Austin Studio Tour is free.
+The dates for the 2013 East Austin Studio Tour are Saturday November 16 and Sunday November 17 followed by Saturday November 23 and Sunday November 24, 2013.